scala/docs.scala-lang/overviews/core/_posts/2012-09-21-string-interpolation.md

     val name = "James"
     println(f"$name%s is $height%2.2f meters tall")  // James is 1.90 meters tall

 The `f` interpolator is typesafe.
-If you try to pass a format string that only works for integers but pass a double, the compiler will issue a warning.
+If you try to pass a format string that only works for integers but pass a double, the compiler will issue an error.
 For example:

     val height: Double = 1.9d